-This seminar will examine specific topics that include but are not limited to the focus on how the leader's values and beliefs affect financial and budgetary issues in public sector organizations, collective bargaining, outsourcing, private sector partnering, diversity management leadership, social networking, and media.
+This seminar will examine specific topics that include but are not limited to the focus on how the leader's values and

 DPA 720 - Ethics and Social Justice

 In this course, students examine the philosophy of ethics as it relates to issues of social justice and relationships between ethical and moral practices and effective leadership.
 Theories of economic disparity, power, and privilege and ethical dilemmas will be explored.
 Attention is focused on accountability in leadership and best practices that result in fair and equitable treatment of employees and service delivery in diverse communities.
 Current events will be analyzed as well as a variety of moral dilemmas that exist in societies and organizations along with the exploration of key factors in decision-making and ethical principles.